thabils/sparql.anything2rml/README.md

 ## Current issues

 - RMLTC0020b-CSV: using "path/../Danny" as an URI in SPARLQL Anything gives different behaviour than the RMLMapper
-- Blanknodes hash their input while RMLMapper uses the input as identifier eg. _:Venus vs _:B7b29b0d7X2Dce2fX2D4737X2Dbb05X2D1a73df2f48ca
+- RMLTC0002b-CSV: Blanknodes hash their input while RMLMapper uses the input as identifier
-- Spaces in reference names (see RMLTC0010c-CSV) crashes SPARQL anything parser
+- RMLTC0010c-CSV: Spaces in reference names crashes SPARQL anything parser
-- Spaces in constant values in CONSTRUCT (see RMLTC0006a-CSV) crashes the SPARQL anything parser
+- RMLTC0006a-CSV: Spaces in constant values in CONSTRUCT (see ) crashes the SPARQL anything parser

+## Not implemented in SPARQL Anything?
-- Language tag doesn't seem supported in sparql anything
+- Language tag
+- Graph's